To manage access to records, you need to:

 - promote the use and re-use of records.

-Not all employees have the right to use, or even find, every piece of information your agency manages.
+Not all employees should have the right to use, or even find, every piece of information your agency manages.
 Access to sensitive, confidential or private information has to be controlled.

 You should review access permissions regularly to make sure they meet all your requirements, and are not over or under-restrictive.
 When reviewing restrictions, be aware that requirements can change and the sensitivity of information naturally decreases over time.